Ho Chi Minh City: Craft beer booms in Vietnam's capital

 The country's craft beer scene is booming, having welcomed more than a dozen micro-breweries in the past two years.

-"The beer culture in Vietnam starts with Bia Hoi," Hao Tran, managing editor of Vietcetera lifestyle website, tells CNN.
+"The beer culture in Vietnam starts with Bia Hoi," Hao Tran, managing editor of lifestyle website Vietcetera, tells CNN.
 The craft beer scene that has evolved has done so from people drinking beer in the Old Quarter in Hanoi or Bui Vien Street in Saigon, he says.

 "But there's so much more to beer culture in Vietnam now than just that particular image."